-After arriving on the island, groups are assigned a park ranger, and given a brief talk on what there is to see and do on the island.
+After arriving on the island, groups are assigned a park ranger for a brief orientation to the island.
 The ranger will lead you up the hill to the prison entrance, where you will find the equipment for the Alcatraz audio tour.

 A 45-minute Cellhouse Audio Tour is available and included with the purchase of your Alcatraz ferry ticket.
-You'll hear the voices of actual prisoners and guards describing their experiences at Alcatraz.
-It directs you to see key spots, like Al Capone's cell B 181.
-The audio tour is available in English, Spanish, Japanese, French, Italian, German, Dutch and Mandarin.
+It directs you to see key spots, like Al Capone's cell B 181. and includes recordings from actual prisoners and guards who lived there.
+Besides English, the audio tour is available in French, Spanish, Italian, German, Dutch, Japanese and Mandarin.

 Beyond the cell blocks, you can roam the island freely and at your own pace.
 There are many old structures, courtyards, a guardhouse, exercise yard and lighthouse to explore.

 If you are into bird watching, Alcatraz is a special place.
 Among the species, you'll see are cormorants, orange-footed pigeon guillemots, snowy egrets, black-crowned night herons, and Western Gulls.
 Get more information about seabirds on Alcatraz here.